PierreSenellart/provsql/doc/source/user/casestudy7.rst

 This is the same knowledge-compilation story as Step 3, reached through a fixpoint instead of a fixed join pattern: reachability over a probabilistic graph is where the provenance circuit, and a real compiler, are indispensable.
-Note that cyclic recursion under ``boolean_provenance`` is sound for absorptive evaluation (probability, Boolean) but not for multiplicity-counting semirings.
+Note that cyclic recursion under an absorptive provenance class is sound for absorptive evaluation only (probability, Boolean, nonnegative min-plus); its tokens carry the ``'absorptive'`` assumption marker, and multiplicity-counting or why-provenance evaluation refuses them.

 .. seealso::